user123-woot/usenix-woot/README.md

 # DeepRed C2 Framework
-This repository contains the files used to develop the C2 framework prposed for the USENIX WOOT 2025.
-To run the C2 framework, navigate to the "websock_c2" directory, start the c2-sniffer to launch the server, and then connect the bot to it.
+This repository contains the files for the C2 framework proposed for USENIX WOOT 2025.
+To run the framework, navigate to the "websock_c2" directory, start the c2-sniffer to launch the server, and then connect the bot to establish communication.
+### Note
-It is important to ensure all required dependencies are installed beforehand, and to configure the IP addresses for both the C2 server and the bot.
+Make sure all required dependencies are installed beforehand, and configure the IP addresses for both the C2 server and the bot to ensure proper communication.

 ### DeepRed C2 Demo
 The GIF below demonstrates the DeepRed C2 framework in action.
 On the left side, the C2 server code is running on a VM within a controlled environment.
 On the right side, another VM hosts the C2 agent code (bot.py), which initiates a WebSocket connection to the C2 server.
 The agent then autonomously executes random remote commands and performs data exfiltration.
 Throughout the process, all network traffic is captured using tcpdump.